CN3ves/DataScienceNotes/pages/python.md

 in the prompt and then *Enter* will run the Python command.
 To exit the Pythom promp, type `exit()` or `quit()`.
 So a series of statements can be typed in Python and processed interactively and it is possible to write entire programs interactively.
 However, this would require that it is typed perfectly from beginning to end.
 Once a program gets beyond a couple of lines of Python, it's much more common use a programming text editor and put all the code in a file.
 We call this a script or a Python program.
 Scripts are stored sets of instruction in text files that Python can run.
 Python scripts are identified by having an extention *.py*.
 Putting the code in Pyton scrips instead of manually typing it ineratively helps to keep structure ansd avoid retyping everything if one change is required

+## Syntax
+A big part of any programming language is the syntax.

 ## Comments

 Before starting, it is important to be aware that **Comments** are important to any programming language.
 Comments are used to make sure that the code is understandandable and transmissable, improving reproductibility and, very importantly, debugging!
-To add comments to a Python script,use the **#** tag.
-These comments are not run as Python code, so they will not influence your result.
-As an example, take the comment on the right,
+To add comments to a Python script,use the pound (**#**) sign.
+Any code after # will be ignored by Python, so it is a good way to add human-readable information to document the code.
+Comments are used to:

+  * Describe particular parts of the code, introducing it and what it is expected to do.
+  * Document who wrote the code, when it was written, the code version or any other ancilliary information
+  * Turn off lines of code, for example, resuable debbuging code that is only temporarily needed.

+Documenting the code properly is extremely important.
+Overtime, the details of the code will be forgotten and documented code will help figuring out the code.
+This will help understand, sharing, debbuging and up-dating the code after it has been written.
+As such, comments are used for future use.

 ```
 # Just greeting the whole world
 print("Hello World")
 ```
-where *Just greeting the whole world* is completely ignored during execution, but makes the propose of the following code clear to anyone.
+*Just greeting the whole world* is completely ignored during execution, but makes the propose of the following code clear to anyone.
 Note the use of the function **print()**.
 This function DOES SOMETIME I NEED TO DESCRIBE :)
 The print function can be used with multiple values separated by commas, but every comma adds a space between the different values.
 This is the most common requirement however, if spaces are not required between the values, they need to be concatenated with +.

 ```